 A swing can be a great way to encourage movement and activity.
 Plus, swings are fun!
 You can opt for a play set or structure for your backyard that includes a swing or you can just focus on a swingset.
 You can also consider adding a hammock for a more relaxing swing.

 If you have trees in your yard with sturdy enough branches, you could make a tire swing, a rope swing, or a classic tree swing from the branch.
 Depending on the trees and your local regulations, you could even build a treehouse!

 5. Attract Some Wildlife

 Watching animals move around your yard can be fun for kids.
 You do want to be careful about the type of wildlife you are attracting, but some birdseed in a birdfeeder, a birdbath, or a birdhouse can be a great way to bring a variety of birds into your yard.
+This can also create some fun snow day activities when winter rolls in.
 Seeds will probably also bring in some quirky squirrels.

 If you’re interested in gardening and want to get your children involved and interested in nature, you can also plant pollinator-friendly flowers and plants to attract butterflies.
 Making your garden pollinator-friendly is one of the custom home landscaping ideas.
 You can also add a hummingbird feeder to attract these small, fast birds.

 6. Put in Something With a Personal Touch

 There are some standard ideas that are common to backyards.
 But, there are also a lot of options for things you can add or things to build in your backyard.
 Think about your family, what you like, and the future, and then put in something with a personal touch.

 Depending on your hobbies, this could be a large garden full of flowers and vegetables, a treehouse, a rope course integrated with a play structure, a strip of turf for yard games, a swimming pool, and more.